-Defining the “right” rhodiola dosage depends on both the potency of the specific supplement and brand you’re taking as well as your purpose for taking it.
+Defining the “right” rhodiola dosage depends on the potency of the specific supplement, brand you’re taking and your purpose for taking it.
 Most rhodiola rosea supplements in North America come in either capsule or tablet form, with the tablet form often being more potent.
 In Russia, people take rhodiola rosea extract in a liquid tincture composed of a liquid base with a small amount of alcohol.
 Some rhodiola rosea tinctures are now appearing in North America as well.

 To start, you want your supplement to contain a 3 to 1 ratio of rosavins to salidrosides because this is very close to the natural ratio of these important compounds in the rhodiola root.
 It is also the ratio most used in rhodiola rosea research.
 Thus, the most common standardized concentration of rosavins and salidroside is 3% rosavins and around 1% salidrosides.
 I’ve seen some over-hyped supplements promoting a higher concentration of rosavins, but no research or evidence supports higher dosage concentrations.